Deliver “Delight and Passion” to people

 Toyo Seikan Group Innovation Gallery

-Toyo Seikan Group Holdings Co., Ltd. manufactures various packaging containers using materials such as metal, plastic, paper and glass, and as one of the world's leading comprehensive container manufacturers, has provided products that support all aspects of people's lives.
-As a renovation project for the Innovation Gallery on the 15th floor of the head office, this facility was concept design with the concept of "a place where various information and people that will trigger daily life, work and the future can meet and communicate".
-[Social issues / Customer issues / Requests] Through this renovation, we would like to turn the Innovation Gallery into an information dissemination facility to create and activate dialogue with customers.
-We would like to disseminate the latest technologies and efforts, including the core technologies of each Toyo Seikan Group company, and make it a facility that is recognized both inside and outside the company as a place where you can obtain the latest information on packaging containers.
-The above requests were received.
-[Solution] We have set up a topic displays corner that disseminates the "now" of packaging containers through the latest technologies and efforts, and have adopted a modular concept design as a mechanism for easy operation in a timely manner.
-We have also set up an displays corner for the core technologies of each group company, and designed the concept design to intuitively convey the "core technologies" that are the strengths of each company and the "comprehensive strength" of the Toyo Seikan Group. <Our project members> [Sales/Project Management] Yoshiki Yamada [Planning] Atsuro Iizuka [design, layout] Kaoru Ueda, Akika Yamada, Hironobu Teruyoshi [Production/ construction] Takashi Kodama
+Toyo Seikan Group Holdings Co., Ltd. manufactures a variety of packaging containers utilizing materials such as metal, plastic, paper, and glass, and as one of the world's leading comprehensive container manufacturers, has provided products that support every aspect of people's lives.
+As part of the renovation project for the Innovation Gallery on the 15th floor of Head Office, the facility was concept design with the concept of "a place where various information and people that will be triggers for daily life, work, and the future meet and communicate."
+[Social Issues/Customer Issues/Requests] Through this renovation, the Innovation Gallery was to become an information dissemination facility that creates and revitalizes dialogue with customers.
+The facility was to be recognized both internally and externally as a place where the latest information on packaging containers can be obtained, by disseminating information on the core technologies of each company in the Toyo Seikan Group, as well as the latest technologies and initiatives.
+These were the requests we received.
+[Solution] A topic displays corner was set up to disseminate the "present" of packaging containers through the latest technologies and initiatives, and a modular concept design was adopted to create a system that is easy to operate in a timely manner.
+In addition, a core technology displays corner was set up for each group company, and the spatial concept design was created to intuitively convey the "core technologies" that are the strengths of each company and the "overall strength" of the Toyo Seikan Group. <Our Project Members> [Sales & Project Management] Yoshiki Yamada [Planning] Atsuro Iizuka [design, layout] Kaoru Ueda, Akika Yamada, Daishin Terumine [Production & construction] Takashi Kodama

 #corporate